damianhakert/damianhakert.github.io/source/posts/2016-07-28-the-basics-of-gitlab-ci.html.md

 - We are passing the compiled app to the next stages so that there's no need to run compilation twice (so it will run faster).
 - We are storing a packaged version of our app in build artifacts for further usage.

-## Learning what Docker image to use
+## Learning which Docker image to use

+So far so good.
 However, it appears our builds are still slow.
-Let's look at the logs.
+Let's take a look at the logs.

 ![](/images/blogimages/ci-logic/logs.png){: .shadow}

 Wait, what is this?
+Ruby 2.1?

 Why do we need Ruby at all?
 Oh, GitLab uses Docker images to run our builds, and [by default](https://about.gitlab.com/gitlab-com/settings/) it uses the [`ruby:2.1`](https://hub.docker.com/_/ruby/) image.
 For sure, this image contains many packageages we don't need.
 After a minute of googling, we figure out that there's an image called [`alpine`](https://hub.docker.com/_/alpine/) which is an almost blank Linux image.